python/cpython/Doc/library/logging.handlers.rst

    one is deleted.
 The deletion logic uses the interval to determine which files to delete, so changing the interval may leave old files lying around.

-   If *delay* is true, then file opening is deferred until the first call to :meth:`emit`.
+   If *delay* is a truthy value, then file opening is deferred until the first call to :meth:`emit`.

    If *atTime* is not ``None``, it must be a ``datetime.time`` instance which